RolfBremer/in-dexter/in-dexter.typ

 // @param outlined (default: false) if index is shown in outline (table of contents).
 // @param use-page-counter (default: false) use the value of the page counter for page number text.
 // @param use-bang-grouping (default: false) support the LaTeX bang grouping syntax.
+// @param sort-order (default: upper) a function to control how the entry is sorted.
+// @param entry-casing (default: first-letter-up) a function to control how the
+//        entry key is displayed (when no display parameter is provided).
 // @param indexes (default: auto) optional name(s) of the index(es) to use.
 Auto uses all indexes.
 #let make-index(title: none,
                 outlined: false,